iNavFlight/inav/docs/Geozones.md

 ## OSD Elements
 - Three dedicated OSD Elements have been added:
   - Fence-Distance Horizontal shows the distance to the nearest Fence Border and the heading to that border.
+(ID 145)
   - Fence-Distance Vertical shows the distance to the nearest ceiling or floor of a zone.
+(ID 146)
   - Fence-Direction Vertical is an optional element to show if the nearest vertical border is above or below the aircraft.
+(ID 144)
   ![image](https://github.com/user-attachments/assets/87dd3c5a-1046-4bd4-93af-5f8c9078b868)
 - The Flight-Mode will show AUTO if the Aircraft executes any kind of Fence-Action.
 - The System-Message shows the distance to a potential fence breach point, based on the current aircraft Attitude and Heading.